purescript-halogen/purescript-halogen/examples/portal/README.md

 ## Portal example

 A simple component being rendered to a specific target element instead of its parent component.
-Note that the the tooltip breaks out of its container despite `overflow: hidden;` being set.

 ### Building